Manu343726/biicode-posts/glfwcpluspluscom/post.md

 }
 ```

-Thats all!
+That's all!
 Now start our ball app:

 ``` cpp